patrick-long/dev-forum/README.md

 - Ability to search by topic using a search bar
 - Tags that search for like/similar tags when clicked
 - Ability to click "up arrow" and "down arrow" favicons to increment or decrement a forum post's or response's
+- Display username who posted the forum posting or response next to the date created
+- Only users who created a specific piece of content should be able to delete or edit that content